evmos/evmos/docs/developers/guides/feesplit.md

 * Withdrawer address, in case you wish to receive your earnings at a specified address

 ::: warning
-If your contract is part of a developer project, please ensure that the deployer of the contract (or the factory that deployes the contract) is an account that is owned by that project.
-This avoids the situtation, that an individual deployer who leaves your project could become malicious.
+**IMPORTANT**: If your contract is part of a development project, please ensure that the deployer of the contract (or the factory that deploys the contract) is an account that is owned by that project.
+This avoids the situation of a malicious individual/employee deployer (including former contributors) who leaves your project and could later change the withdrawal address unilaterally.
 :::

 ## Register Contract

-To add your contract in the Evmos dApp store, you need to register a `feesplit` for that contract.
+To add your contract in the Evmos dApp Store, you need to register a `feesplit` for that contract.
 The `feesplit` includes the details for receiving a cut of the transaction fees, which users pay for interacting with your smart contract.
-Every time a user submits a transaction to your registered smart contract, a part of the transaction fees is transferred to the withdrawer address specified in the `feesplit`.
+Every time a user submits a transaction to your registered smart contract, a part of the transaction fees (50% by default) is transferred to the withdrawer address specified in the `feesplit`.
 If the withdrawer is not specified, the transaction fees are sent to the contract deployer.

 You can register a contract by signing a transaction with the address that originally deployed the contract.
 You can use the following CLI command, where